-Life satisfaction is associated with subjective well-being (Doğan and Çelik 2014) and happiness (Cleveland and Sink 2018).
-Interestingly, life satisfaction is experienced through the circle of influence or the many domains of life of an individual, such as in relationships (Villa and Del Prette 2013) and workplace (Raziq and Maulabakhsh 2015).
+Life satisfaction is associated with subjective well-being (Doğan and Çelik 2014) and happiness (Cleveland and Sink 2017).
+Interestingly, life satisfaction is experienced through the circle of influence or the many domains of life of an individual, such as in a relationship (Villa and Del Prette 2013) and in the workplace (Raziq and Maulabakhsh 2015).
 These contextual descriptions imply that life satisfaction is developed based on the place or affiliation where an individual spends a considerable amount of time of his or her daily activities.
-Corollary to this, it is worthy to explore the pupils' life satisfaction with schools as they spend a significant number of their waking hours at school (Seligson, Huebner and Valois 2003; Thien, Karpudewan and Chin 2020).
+Corollary to this, it is worth exploring the pupils' life satisfaction with schools as they spend a significant number of their waking hours at school (Seligson, Huebner and Valois 2003; Thien, Karpudewan and Chin 2020).